silverailscolo/ejb/_pages/en-us/trains-layout.md

 # <a id="rollingstock">Rolling stock</a>

-<p>In January 2007 I entered all my items in a dedicated database <a href="https://mcrichter.macbay.de/Seiten/Englisch/Macintosh/MacMoVe.htm">Mac-MoVe</a>.
-It's astonishing to get a good look at all the beautiful items one has collected (and paid for) over the years...</p>
+<p>In January 2007 I entered all my items in a dedicated database <a herf="https://www.mcrichter.de/Seiten/Deutsch/Programme/MoVe/MoVe.html">Mac-MoVe</a>.
+It was astonishing to get a good look at all the beautiful items one has collected (and paid for) over the years.</p>
+All Items were later added to <a href="https://webserver.jmri.org/help/en/package/jmri/jmrit/operations/Operations.shtml#CarsEdit">JMRI Operations Car Roster</a>.

 <div class="w3-row">
 <div class="w3-col s12 m6">